 Dr. McGlashan brings over 20 years of experience as a business manager, inventor and investor while operating in a global capacity within the agribusiness, food, energy, engineering, clean technology and environmental sectors.
 He brings a diverse portfolio of experiences and a unique skill set that applies to challenging projects requiring different approaches to build success and business resilience.
 Dr. McGlashan has previously taken companies from early-stage development to producing commercial outcomes in biodegradable plastics, waste-to-energy, renewable fertilizers, waste processing, biofuels and biosecurity technology industries.

 Steven Looi, BEcon, MBA — Director of Origination

-*Disclaimer: The profile provides information which was sourced and approved by Asterion in order to help investors learn more about the company.
-Asterion is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+This profile is sponsored by Asterion Cannabis Inc. This profile provides information which was sourced by the Investing News Network (INN) and approved by Asterion Cannabis Inc., in order to help investors learn more about the company.
+Asterion Cannabis Inc. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.